Saweetie Wears Blazer Jacket & Chaps In All-Green Ensemble For New York Fashion Week

 Being the fashion icon that she is, Saweetie is taking New York Fashion Week by storm.
-The “My Type” hitmaker stunned in a bright eye-catching look which definitely didn’t go unnoticed.
+The “My Type” hitmaker stunned in a bright eye-catching look.

-Saweetie stunned in a green long-sleeved blazer jacket with huge shoulder pads.
-Underneath, it appeared that she went topless and braless which displayed her decolletage.
+Saweetie wore a neon green, long-sleeved blazer with huge shoulder pads.
+Underneath the jacket, she appeared to be braless, displaying much of her decolletage.
 The “Icy Grl” rapper paired the ensemble with chaps and heels of the same color.
 She accessorized herself with triangular dangling earrings and green-framed sunglasses.

-Underneath the shades, she wore eye-shadow and put on long fake eyelashes.
-Saweetie opted for a glossy lip and rocked long pointy acrylic nails.
+Underneath the shades, she wore eyeshadow and long fake eyelashes.
+Saweetie opted for a glossy lip and long pointy acrylic nails.

-She sported her dark hair up and applied a number of small clips to the side.
-Saweetie held a small handbag that matched her outfit and had a chain handle.
+She sported her dark hair up and applied a number of hair clips on the side.
+Saweetie held a small handbag that matched her outfit.

 On Instagram, the “Up Now” entertainer shared numerous photos within one post.

 In the first shot, she was caught walking in the middle of the road.
 Saweetie looked over to her left and stood out in her bright ensemble.
-The rising star was caught at night time and clearly lit up the street.
+The rising star was caught at nighttime and clearly lit up the street.

-In a different location, Saweetie bent forward and showed off her side profile.
-She held a small white coffee mug with one hand and her handbag with the other.
+In another frame, she was captured up close and smiling.
+In a different location, which looked like a bathroom, Saweetie bent forward and showed off her profile.
+She held a small white coffee mug in one hand and her handbag in the other.

-In the next slide, Saweetie placed both hands against the walls and looked down.
-She was captured in a bathroom and looked like she was getting ready to attend a fashion show.
+For the next slide, Saweetie placed both hands against the walls on either side of her and looked down.

-In the sixth pic, she spiced things up and quatted while poking her tongue out.
-She raised her hand with the coffee mug and lightly held her handbag in between her legs which were parted.
+In the sixth pic, she spiced things up and squatted while poking her tongue out.
+She raised her hand with the coffee mug and lightly held her handbag in between her parted legs.

-For the final bit of content, Saweetie shared a video clip of herself getting coffee poured into her mug.
+For the final bit of content, Saweetie shared a video clip of getting coffee poured into her mug.
 She posed in the reflection of the mirrored cafetiere and poked her tongue out again.

-She geotagged the post as New York, letting fans know where she is in the world.
+She geotagged the post as New York, letting fans know where she was.

-For her caption, Saweetie credited the designer she was wearing, Kamin.
-According to The Daily Mail, she wore the same designer when she was spotted the day before.
+For her caption, Saweetie credited the designer she was wearing, Kaimin.
+According to Daily Mail, she wore the same designer when she was spotted the day before.

 In the span of 15 hours, her post racked up more than 285,000 likes and over 1,700 comments, proving to be popular with her 4.7 million followers.